 Apart from providing basic training in religious rituals, Shashtri's organisation lays emphasis on correct pronunciation of Sanskrit chants.
 "Wrong pronunciation not only deprives the priest of the desired effect of worship, sometimes it becomes counter-productive," he said.

 Well, their performance this year will tell whether they have become true blue priests.
 Shashtri, in fact, is so confident that he feels they will soon become good enough to officiate in marriages.
 The training programme was open to Brahmin women this year.
 From next year, doors will be opened to non-Brahmins as well.

 According to Pinaki Chakrabarty, an official of the West Bengal Priests' Association, by becoming priests, women have simply made the religious experience more complete.
 "In all the pujas, whether at home or in pandals, women are in charge of all the pre-puja arrangements.
 Now, they will conduct the puja as well," he said.

-- Aila!
-Salman Khan and Aamir Khan together! - 12 hours ago
+- Love Salman Khan for promoting 'Dhoom 3' in 'Bigg Boss': Aamir Khan - 12 hours ago

 - I am not getting married anytime soon, clarifies Katrina Kaif - 11 hours ago

 - Hrithik Roshan, Shahid Kapoor or even Govinda would have tap-danced better than me: Aamir Khan - 11 hours ago